Tahakom-TDAL/AICITY2023_O-TDAL/README.md

 ### Video segmentation

 The following command takes untrimmed video as input and generate equal-length clips.
 To produce the same result in the leaderboard you should use the segmentation type 1 setting.
 Type one setting will divide the untrimmed video into (video length in second/2) clips.
+You can use “data_preparation/inference/videoSegmentation.py” for that.
  ```bash
   python videoSegmentation.py --vid_path 'path to the root of folders that contains videos' --segmentation_type 1 --view 'the needed video view to trim 1 for dashboard, 2 for right-side and 3 for rear view'
  ```